xyproto/permissions2/README.md

 	// Enable the permissions middleware
 	goji.Use(permissionHandler)

-	// Goji listen to port 8000 by default goji.Serve()
+	// Goji will listen to port 8000 by default goji.Serve()
 }
 ~~~